sligodave/sublime_remote_edit/README.md

     "Remote Edit: Open Remote File Prompt"

-Will prompt for an "alias" and then a "path" on the remote machine.
+Will prompt for an "alias" and then allows you to walk on the remote machine.

+OR

+You can use this to provide a new server that is not already configured.

 ### From command line: